Alexander Kaletski: Career

 Kaletski's first love was always painting.
 As a child he won several art competitions.
 At the time, in Soviet Russia only officially designated artists were allowed to legally sell their work, which was forbidden to be abstract, surreal or critical of Soviet life.
 Kaletski refused to paint in a style of socialist realism.
 But he painted anyway and went underground, where he found a thriving culture that provided him with an audience for his art and songs.
 In the Moscow underground Kaletski was working on the series of watercolors which he was selling to the foreigners on the black market.

 When he left the USSR, Kaletski carried with him these watercolors.
 During that time in the Soviet Union, the works of unsanctioned or "non conformist" painters were forbidden and exhibiting as an outsider was considered a serious crime.
 Forgoing other necessary belongings, the artist had to pay for the release of his own pieces.
 When Kaletski arrived in America his watercolors were immediately exhibited in many universities around the United States, constituting some of the earliest non-conformist art to be viewed in America.
 His works surprised audiences as they showed unexpectedly that behind the Iron Curtain existed not only gloom and sadness, but also humor, beauty and hope.

-During his first years in America, as an artist without money to buy paint or canvas, Kaletski was drawn by his natural talent for improvisation to the thousands of cardboard boxes that litter the streets of the Big Apple.
-Kaletski became enthralled with the high quality of disposable packing materials in the USA.
+During his first years in America, as a struggling artist without money to buy paint or a canvas, Kaletski was drawn to the thousands of cardboard boxes that litter the streets of New York City.
 For the artist, those boxes provided unique, if unusual, components for the creative process.
-Beginning with commercial cardboard packaging he collaged the material adding line and color.
-The resulting artwork reveals, informs, provokes, but most often, amuses the viewer.
+Starting from commercial cardboard packaging he collaged the materials adding line and color, resulting in artwork considered provocative and most often, amusing.

 Kaletski was the inaugural exhibition for Dillon Gallery when it opened in Soho in 1994.
 In the last seventeen years the gallery has presented numerous exhibitions of the artist's works, the most acclaimed being his Cardboard People exhibition, which opened in 1996.
 The show became an instant success.
 Since then Kaletski has regularly exhibited his paintings in museum exhibitions in the US and abroad (Austria, England, the Netherlands, Switzerland, Russia, and Japan) presenting to the audience a variety of styles, techniques and concepts.